A Vision of a Church for the 21st Century

 1) Live music.
 This would be provided by:

-a) Talented groups attached to the church, using both electric instruments, and traditional instruments;
+a) Talented groups attached to the church, using both electric instruments, and traditional instruments;2) Recorded music.
+This would include:

 b) Guest artists from this country, and visiting/touring from abroad.